-An optical coherence tomography scan (OCT scan) is a critical tool for early diagnosis of macular degeneration, glaucoma, retinal detachment, and diabetic retinal disease.
+An optical coherence tomography scan (OCT scan) is a critical device for the early diagnosis of many serious eye conditions.

 An OCT eye exam is a non-invasive test that provides 3-D color-coded, cross sectional images of the retina to enable early detection and treatment of ocular disease that may develop without any noticeable symptoms.

 The OCT scan uses a laser (without radiation) to obtain higher resolution images of the layers of the retina and optic nerve.

 The color-coded images provide a wealth of information to help your eye doctor measure the thickness of your retina and identify any optic nerve abnormalities.

 The images produced by the OCT scan are also a practical tool in helping patients understand the problem they may be experiencing, as the complication can be seen clearly and in 3D on the screen.

 OCT scans are used for diagnosis, management or treatment of a variety of ocular conditions: